Girondins: Rise

 Twelve deputies represented the département of the Gironde and there were six who sat for this département in both the Legislative Assembly of 1791–1792 and the National Convention of 1792–1795.
 Five were lawyers: Pierre Victurnien Vergniaud, Marguerite-Élie Guadet, Armand Gensonné, Jean Antoine Laffargue de Grangeneuve and Jean Jay (who was also a Protestant pastor).
 The other, Jean François Ducos, was a tradesman.
 In the Legislative Assembly, they represented a compact body of opinion which, though not as yet definitely republican (i.e. against the monarchy), was considerably more "advanced" than the moderate royalism of the majority of the Parisian deputies.

 A group of deputies from elsewhere became associated with these views, most notably the Marquis de Condorcet, Claude Fauchet, Marc David Lasource, Maximin Isnard, the Comte de Kersaint, Henri Larivière and above all Jacques Pierre Brissot, Jean Marie Roland and Jérôme Pétion, who was elected mayor of Paris in succession to Jean Sylvain Bailly on 16 November 1791.

 Madame Roland, whose salon became their gathering place, had a powerful influence on the spirit and policy of the Girondins with her "romantic republicanism".
 The party cohesion they possessed was connected to the energy of Brissot, who came to be regarded as their mouthpiece in the Assembly and in the Jacobin Club, hence the name "Brissotins" for his followers.
 The group was identified by its enemies at the start of the National Convention (20 September 1792).
 "Brissotins" and "Girondins" were terms of opprobrium used by their enemies in a separate faction of the Jacobin Club, who freely denounced them as enemies of democracy.

 Foreign policy

-In the Legislative Assembly, the Girondins represented the principle of democratic revolution within France and patriotic defiance to the European powers.
-They supported an aggressive foreign policy and constituted the war party in the period 1792–1793, when revolutionary France initiated a long series of revolutionary wars with other European powers.
-Brissot proposed an ambitious military plan to spread the Revolution internationally, one that Napoleon later pursued aggressively.
-Brissot called on the National Convention to dominate Europe by conquering the Rhineland, Poland and the Netherlands with a goal of creating a protective ring of satellite republics in Great Britain, Spain and Italy by 1795.
-The Girondins also called for war against Austria, arguing it would rally patriots around the Revolution, liberate oppressed peoples from despotism, and test the loyalty of King Louis XVI.
+In the Legislative Assembly of 1791 to 1792, the Girondins represented the principle of democratic revolution within France and patriotic defiance to the other European powers.
+Girondins supported an aggressive foreign policy and constituted the war party in the period 1792 to 1793, when revolutionary France initiated what became a long series of revolutionary wars against other European powers.
+Brissot proposed an ambitious military plan to spread the Revolution internationally, one that Napoleon Bonaparte later pursued aggressively.
+Brissot called on the National Convention to dominate Europe by conquering the Rhineland, Poland and the Netherlands, with the goal of forming a protective ring of satellite republics in Great Britain, Spain and Italy by 1795.
+The Girondins also called for war against Austria, arguing that such a conflict would rally French patriots around the Revolution, liberate oppressed peoples from despotism, and test the loyalty of King Louis XVI, who had married into Austria's ruling Habsburg family.